IBM-Cloud/terraform-provider-ibm/website/docs/d/cd_tekton_pipeline.html.markdown

 	  * Constraints: The default value is `true`.
 	* `event_listener` - (String) Event listener name.
 The name of the event listener to which the trigger is associated.
 The event listeners are defined in the definition repositories of the Tekton pipeline.
 	  * Constraints: The maximum length is `253` characters.
 The minimum length is `1` character.
 The value must match regular expression `/^[-0-9a-zA-Z_.]{1,253}$/`.
 	* `events` - (List) Only needed for Git triggers.
-Events list that defines the events to which a Git trigger listens.
+List of events to which a Git trigger listens.
 Choose one or more from: 'push', 'pull_request' and 'pull_request_closed'.
 For SCM repositories that use 'merge request' events, such events map to the equivalent 'pull request' events.
 	  * Constraints: Allowable list items are: `push`, `pull_request`, `pull_request_closed`.
 The list items must match regular expression `/^[-0-9a-zA-Z_,]+$/`.
 The maximum length is `3` items.
 The minimum length is `0` items.
 	* `href` - (String) API URL for interacting with the trigger.
 Only included when fetching the list of pipeline triggers.
 	  * Constraints: The maximum length is `2048` characters.
 The minimum length is `10` characters.
 The value must match regular expression `/^http(s)?:\/\/([^\/?#]*)([^?#]*)(\\?([^#]*))?(#(.*))?$/`.